Harsh-git1/Swiggato/README.md

 # Swiggato - Food Delivery App
 Swiggato is a food delivery application developed using Java and Spring Boot framework, with PostgreSQL as the database management system.
-In this project comprehensive business logic, including order handling, menu management, and delivery partner assignment has been implemented
+In this project comprehensive business logic, including order handling, menu management, and delivery partner assignment has been implemented.

 ## Features